NAS Disaster Recovery

 When it comes to NAS disaster recovery without prior backup, Recoverit Pro could be your efficient assistant.
 It’s a professional NAS recovery tool that owns the ability to retrieve data from all data loss scenarios.
 You can use it on Windows 10/8/7/Vista/XP and recover deleted files from QNAP, Synology, Seagate and so on.

 Recoverit Pro has a simple but comprehensive interface, which makes the program quite easy to operate.
 You can follow the steps below to recover data from NAS drive.

 Step 1.
 Connect the NAS drive to your computer via a USB to SATA adapter.
 Install and launch Recoverit Pro to select External Devices Recovery to start.

 Step 2.
 Select the NAS drive and then click Start to continue.

 Step 3.
 This program will scan your drive quickly.
 If the quick scan can't get your lost data, turn to All-Around Recovery to start a deep scan.

 Step 4.
 Simply select the data you need and then click Recover to run a disaster recovery for NAS.

-It takes some time to recover your data from NAS drive, especially if you enable a deep scan.
-Some special data cannot be restored, since they have been severely damaged.
-In fact, recovering data from backups saves you more time than recovering data with data recovery software.
-With a backup in hand, you no longer have to worry about some data being unrecoverable.
+It takes some time to recover deleted files from NAS drive, especially when you choose deep scan.
+And some special data cannot be restored, since they have been severely damaged.